tracymu/BEWDiful_Students/06_Sharing_Behaviour/slides/slides_06.md

 ##Inheritance
 ###Glimpse into Rails

-*	Where you'll see it…
+*	Where you'll see it...

 		class User < ActiveRecord::Base
 		end